torchbox/design-in-browser-bootstrap/README.md

 ## Developing with it

-*After running `npm run lab` you will need to navigate manually to the `/patternlab/` directory in your browser e.g: http://localhost:3000/patternlab/ - this is to ensure patternlab can run alongside projects and also leaves the index for a cover page on prototypes.
-Example to come later.*

 * To start the development environment `npm run lab` - to stop this process press `ctrl + c`
 * Source files for developing your project are in `site` and the distribution folder for the compiled assets is `dist`.
 Any changes made to files in the `dist` directory will be overwritten.